 Besson's introduction to improvisation came through his exposure to contact improvisation, which he studied with Robin Field and Andrew Harwood.
-He furthered his study of improvisation and real-time composition with Juleyn Hamilton and subsequently started developing his own methodology.
+He furthered his study of improvisation and real-time composition with Julyen Hamilton and subsequently started developing his own methodology.
 During that time, he also studied and performed Bugaku (court dance from Japan) with Arawana Hayashi.
-Other training includes Butoh with Maureen Fleming and Acton Theater with Ruth Zaporah and Sarah Hickler.
+Other training includes Butoh with Maureen Fleming and Action Theater with Ruth Zaporah and Sarah Hickler.

 Recent Notable Works